 Like this post?
 Please share it on Pinterest!

 More hiking trails in Australia

 I love walking and hiking.
-In my solo travel adventures around Australia, I have been walking for hundreds of kilometres over 15 years, in the most diverse environments.
+In my solo travel adventures around Australia, I have walked for hundreds of kilometres over 15 years in the most diverse environments.

 In Melbourne, do the 1000 Steps Walk

 Near Melbourne, some of the best Wilsons Prom Walks.

 Do you have any more walks in Tasmania that you love?
 Feel free to add yours to the list.